Psalm 94:9 “Does he who fashioned the ear not hear? Does he who formed the eye not see?”

 Deuteronomy at least 25 times

 Learning to hear God’s voice must be our highest priority if we intend to cooperate with Him.
 God’s people are His prophetic voice in the earth.
-Walking in covenant blessings including a prayer life that consistently obtains answers from God depend upon our hearing His voice.
+Walking in covenant blessings including a prayer life that consistently obtains answers from God depend upon our hearing His voice together.